kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

 ## 4. Detailed Implementation Requirements (Select)

 **Testing Requirement:** Whenever changes are made to core files (`ast.ts`, `parser.ts`, `validator.ts`, `matcher.ts`), run the existing test suite to verify no regressions.
 These files are foundational to sql-type-parser and must maintain backward compatibility.
+Tests for the builder MUST cover both **runtime behavior** (exact SQL strings produced, clause ordering, conditional inclusion, etc.) and **type-level behavior** (the branded `__type` result, error-state typing, optional-column inference). **Type-level assertions must be written so that a mismatch causes a compile-time error** (for example, using helpers like `Expect<Equal<Actual, Expected>>` or `expectTypeOf<Actual>().toEqualTypeOf<Expected>()`, not just computing a boolean alias).
+The final examples in Section 6 are normative and should be mirrored as test cases (or close equivalents) in `tests/select/builder.test.ts` as soon as the corresponding implementation exists.

 **Validator Usage:** The builder must use the existing `ValidateSelectSQL` validator from `src/select/validator.ts`.
 Any updates needed to the validator to support builder use cases should be documented below and implemented as part of Phase 1.